DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 <p><strong><em>Spider Climb.</em></strong> Volenta can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.</p>
 <p><strong><em>Sunlight Hypersensitivity.</em></strong> While in sunlight, Volenta takes 20 radiant damage at the start of her turn, and she has disadvantage on attack rolls and ability checks.</p>
 <p><strong><em>Blood Frenzy.</em></strong> Volenta has advantage on melee attack rolls against any creature that doesn't have all its hit points.</p>
+<div class="break"></div>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Volenta makes two attacks, only one of which can be a bite attack.</p>
 <p><strong><em>Bite.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one willing creature, or a creature that is grappled by Volenta, incapacitated, or restrained. <em>Hit:</em> 6 (1d6 + 3) piercing damage plus 7 (2d6) necrotic damage.
 The target's hit point maximum is reduced by an amount equal to the necrotic damage taken, and Volenta regains hit points equal to that amount.
 The reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.</p>
 <p><strong><em>Claws.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one creature. <em>Hit:</em> 8 (2d4 + 3) slashing damage.
 Instead of dealing damage, Volenta can grapple the target (escape DC 13).</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Leap.</em></strong> Volenta moves up to her speed without provoking opportunity attacks.
 As she does, she can replace 10 feet of movement with a 10-foot high jump.</p>
+<p><strong><em>Dislocate.</em></strong> Volenta dislocates her joints, automatically escaping any nonmagical restraints, such as manacles or a creature that has her grappled.
 <h3>Reactions</h3>
 <p><strong><em>Spit Blood.</em></strong> In response to taking damage from a melee attack, Volenta spits a wad of blood at the attacking creature’s eyes, forcing it to make a DC 15 Dexterity saving throw.
 On a failure, the creature is blinded until the end of its next turn.</p>
 <p><strong><em>Aggress.</em></strong> In response to taking damage from an attack or spell, Volenta moves up to her speed toward a hostile creature she can see without provoking opportunity attacks.</p>
+<p><strong><em>Abscond.</em></strong> In response to escaping a grapple, Volenta uses her <strong><em>leap</em></strong> feature.
 </div>

 ### 1. Volenta
 [[Non-Player Characters#Volenta Popofsky|Volenta]] begins combat in her **first form**, preferring to start the fight by lobbing her ***alchemist's firebomb.*** Afterward, she alternates between using her ***multiattack*** to use ***tanglefoot*** and ***thunderstone***.

-When using her ***hail of daggers***, Volenta prefers to target the players instead of Father Petrovich.
+When using her ***hail of daggers***, Volenta prefers to target the players instead of Father Lucian.
 As she fights them, she taunts Father Lucian gleefully, noting, "I'd intended to rip out your throat in front of your cute little congregation, but I guess decorating the church steps with your friends' heads and entrails isn't a bad second place!"

-Volenta flees from combat, smashing through a nearby window and galloping across the rooftops like a four-legged beast, if either of the following happens:
+Volenta flees from combat under two conditions:

-* both of her vampire spawn are defeated and her first form is reduced to 0 hit points; or
+* Both **vampire spawn** are dead and she has entered her second form, or
-* her second form is reduced to 50 hit points or fewer.
+* Her second form has been reduced to 50 hit points or fewer.

-In either case she first snarls, “You think your precious little church can keep you safe?
+When she does, she smashes through a nearby window and gallops across the rooftops like a four-legged beast.
+As she flees, she snarls, “You think your precious little church can keep you safe?
 He'll burn down the rest of Vallaki to get to you, and kill the rest of this stinking vermin to force you out!”
-Before departing, she sneers at the players and promises to see them again soon.
+She then sneers at the players and promises to see them again soon before vanishing from sight behind a chimney.
-### 2. Father Petrovich
+### 2. Father Lucian
-[[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] retains the statistics of a **priest**.
+[[Non-Player Characters#Father Lucian Petrovich|Father Lucian]] retains the statistics of a **priest**.
 However, his ***divine eminence*** feature now reads as follows:

-* ***Divine Eminence.*** As a reaction when he sees another creature within 30 feet hit with a weapon attack, Father Petrovich can expend a spell slot to cause that attack to magically deal an extra 10 (3d6) radiant damage to a target on a hit.
-If Father Petrovich expends a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.
+* ***Divine Eminence.*** As a reaction when he sees another creature within 30 feet hit with a weapon attack, Father Lucian can expend a spell slot to cause that attack to magically deal an extra 10 (3d6) radiant damage to a target on a hit.
+If Father Lucian expends a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.

-In combat, Father Petrovich directs the players to form a defensive line around the door, hoping to funnel the vampires one-by-one into a choke point in order to dispatch them individually.
-Father Petrovich himself attempts to end his turns behind full cover on each round of combat, ducking out only briefly to target vampires with his offensive spells.
+In combat, Father Lucian directs the players to form a defensive line around the door, hoping to funnel the vampires one-by-one into a choke point in order to dispatch them individually.
+Father Lucian himself attempts to end his turns behind full cover on each round of combat, ducking out only briefly to target vampires with his offensive spells.

-On his first turn, Father Petrovich uses his action to cast *spirit guardians*, filling the air with a galaxy of swirling, fiery suns that burn with fierce golden light.
+On his first turn, Father Lucian uses his action to cast *spirit guardians*, filling the air with a galaxy of swirling, fiery suns that burn with fierce golden light.
 He stands as near to the front lines as possible while remaining behind full cover, seeking to ensure that any attacking vampire spawn will inevitably be drawn into range of his spell.

-On his second turn, Father Petrovich casts *spiritual weapon*, summoning and attacking with a golden ethereal mace whose head resembles a sunburst—a facsimile of the mace that his ancestor, Tasha Petrovna, once wielded in battle.
+On his second turn, Father Lucian casts *spiritual weapon*, summoning and attacking with a golden ethereal mace whose head resembles a sunburst—a facsimile of the mace that his ancestor, Tasha Petrovna, once wielded in battle.
 He then casts *sacred flame*, targeting any vampire that is currently attacking the players.

-On his third and subsequent turns, Father Petrovich uses his action to cast *guiding bolt* and his bonus action to attack with *spiritual weapon* once again.
+On his third and subsequent turns, Father Lucian uses his action to cast *guiding bolt* and his bonus action to attack with *spiritual weapon* once again.

-If any of the players are reduced to 0 hit points, Father Petrovich spends his action casting *cure wounds* on them.
+If any of the players are reduced to 0 hit points, Father Lucian spends his action casting *cure wounds* on them.
 If his concentration is ever disrupted, he spends his action to renew *spirit guardians* instead.

 > [!info]+ **Dying NPCs**
 >
-> Because Volenta and her **vampire spawn** prefer to target the players instead of Father Petrovich, it's unlikely that Father Petrovich will be reduced to 0 hit points in this battle.
+> Because Volenta and her **vampire spawn** prefer to target the players instead of Father Lucian, it's unlikely that Father Lucian will be reduced to 0 hit points in this battle.
 >
 > However, as noted in **Monsters and Death** (<span class="citation">Player's Handbook, p.
-198</span>), allied non-player characters—such as Father Petrovich, Ireena Kolyana, and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
+198</span>), allied non-player characters—such as Father Lucian, Ireena Kolyana, and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
 When they do, they follow the same rules for death saving throws as player characters, described further in **Death Saving Throws** (<span class="citation">Player's Handbook, p.
 197</span>).
 ### 3. The Vampire Spawn
 The two **vampire spawn** fight by using their ***claws*** to grapple enemies, who they then drag away to feast upon in private—preferably by hauling grappled prey out of the windows and onto the rooftop of the shop.
 Both spawn are prepared to fight to the death, but retreat with Volenta if she does.
-# E6.
+# D5.
 Retrieving the Bones
-If the players and Father Lucian successfully return the stolen bones to St. Andral’s Church by dawn of the fifth day after the players arrived in Vallaki, Father Lucian thanks the players and invites Ireena to remain under their protection for as long as she desires.
-Ireena then sleeps at St. Andral's Church each night until the party departs Vallaki in [[Arc K - The Stolen Gem]].
+If the players and Father Lucian successfully return the stolen bones to St. Andral’s Church by dawn on Neyavr 7, Father Lucian thanks the players and invites Ireena to remain under their protection for as long as she desires.
+Ireena then sleeps at St. Andral's Church each night until the party departs Vallaki in [[Arc J - The Stolen Gem]].

 **_Milestone_**.
 Restoring the bones of St. Andral completes a story milestone.
 If the church is successfully reconsecrated, award each player 1,250 XP.
-# E7.
+# D6.
 Rahadin's Visit
-At dusk on the first night after the bones have been restored and Lady Fiona Wachter has assumed power in [[Arc G - Lady Wachter's Wish]] or following [[Arc H - The Strazni Siblings]], Rahadin, Strahd's chamberlain, arrives in Vallaki atop his _phantom steed_.
+At dusk on the first night after the bones have been restored and Lady Fiona Wachter has assumed power in [[Arc F - Lady Wachter's Wish]] or following [[Arc G - The Strazni Siblings]], Rahadin, Strahd's chamberlain, arrives in Vallaki atop his _phantom steed_.
 He then commands the town guard to arrest Milivoj and Henrik and bring them to the town square for judgment.
 (Because of Lady Wachter's standing orders to obey the laws of Castle Ravenloft—so long as they do not bring harm to the innocent people of Vallaki—the guards at the gates do not disobey.)
-## E7a.
+## D6a.
 The Invitation
 Rahadin next rides to the Blue Water Inn or wherever else the players can be found.
-There, he delivers the players an invitation to dine at Castle Ravenloft, as described in [[Arc P - Dinner with the Devil]], before departing.
+There, he delivers the players an invitation to dine at Castle Ravenloft, as described in [[Arc O - Dinner with the Devil]], before departing.

 Shortly after Rahadin leaves, a red-faced, sobbing Yeska approaches the players and pleads with them to quickly come to the town square.
 Milivoj, he tells them, has been taken prisoner by the town guard, and is set to be executed.
-(Father Petrovich, who has already gone to the town square to call for clemency, sent Yeska to find and summon the players when Milivoj was taken from the church grounds.)
+(Father Lucian, who has already gone to the town square to call for clemency, sent Yeska to find and summon the players when Milivoj was taken from the church grounds.)
-## E7b.
+## D6b.
 The Trial
 When the players arrive in the town square, which is largely as described in <span class="citation">N8.
 Town Square (p.
 119)</span>, they find a small crowd of onlookers has gathered around the platform holding the empty stocks.
 Atop the platform stands Rahadin, flanked by two pale-faced Vallakian **guards**.
-One of the guards is bending down and arguing with Father Petrovich, who stands at the base of the platform.
+One of the guards is bending down and arguing with Father Lucian, who stands at the base of the platform.

 On either side of Rahadin kneel Milivoj and Henrik van der Voort, their legs and feet bound with rope.
 Henrik is weeping with fear, while Milivoj is staring vacantly at the ground.
-Not far away, Milivoj's sobbing seven younger siblings, described further in [[#E2.
+Not far away, Milivoj's sobbing seven younger siblings, described further in [[#D2.
 Milivoj’s House]], struggle to ascend the platform stairs to reach him as a third **guard** blocks their path.

-Father Petrovich and Milivoj's siblings are grateful to see the players upon their arrival.
-Father Petrovich asks the players to help "stop this madness," noting quietly that Milivoj may have made mistakes, but hardly ones deserving of death.
+Father Lucian and Milivoj's siblings are grateful to see the players upon their arrival.
+Father Lucian asks the players to help "stop this madness," noting quietly that Milivoj may have made mistakes, but hardly ones deserving of death.

 If confronted, Rahadin can coldly share that Milivoj and Henrik have been found guilty of crimes against Vallaki and its people.